Cell, Developmental and Molecular Biology

 30 credits

-This module gives you information on cancer vaccines.
+This module gives students information on cancer vaccines.
 Topics include: what makes a good vaccine; different vaccine designs; animal models and immunological techniques.
 This module will cover subjects that have been introduced on the tumour immunology module in more depth.

-You'll also cover the generation of monoclonal antibodies, clinical trials involving antibodies and the future uses of antibody therapy in cancer prevention.
+Students will also cover the generation of monoclonal antibodies, clinical trials involving antibodies and the future uses of antibody therapy in cancer prevention.

 Cancer Statistics and Epidemiology